mmalenta/docker_tutorial/README.md

     Containers offer a great way to run a reproducible development and work environments.
-We have build multiple images over the course of this workshop and at this stage we alone have access to this reproducibility.
+We have build multiple images over the course of this workshop.
+At this stage we alone have access to this reproducibility.
-    If however you create an image that is used not only by you, but by other members of your research team or even wider audience - you will need a way to share it.
+    If you create an image that is used not only by you, but by other members of your research team or even wider audience - you will need a way to share it.